 - Stands if you have them

 - A tray, or something to take the wheel nuts so you don’t lose them

 Other tools that might come in handy:

-- Flat blade screw driver may help with removing hubcaps
+- Flat blade screw driver to take off the hubcaps

 - A piece of pipe large enough to slip over your wheel spanner or ratchet, or a breaker bar

 Put it in gear (or park if it’s an auto), or apply the hand brake, and also put some wheel stoppers under the wheels that will remain grounded.
 Large rubber chocks are well worth the investment, however a large rock or tree stump or other large solid object can also work.
 Make sure whatever you use will work and actually stop the car moving.

 Gloves are recommended.
 They will help keep your hands clean and safer (I’ve never used gloves).

 Make sure the car is on a hard level surface.
 If you’re on the side of the road, do this as best as humanly possible.
 The fact is, you’re even more likely to get hurt on the side of the road and are in a more risky situation in general.
 If you’re really concerned for your safety, don’t be afraid to just call roadside assistance or get a tow truck.
 You can’t flex a manly bicep with a broken forearm.